Bill brings the story of Hawaii alive in his book talks:

-My first novel, Cult of Ku, a Grant Kingsley novel features gruesome murders of the political elite in Honolulu in 1920.
+Cult of Ku, the novel features gruesome murders of the political elite in Honolulu in 1920.
 The hero, Grant, is accused of murdering his grandmother after she threatens to disinherit him.
 Released from jail he knows he must find the real killer or face trial for several murders of the powerful Caucasian elite.
-The history of anti-unionism of the plantations, the multi-cultural society, and ancient Native Hawaiian rituals and marial arts plus the advancing winds of war carry the reader into a complex world.
+The history of anti-unionism of the plantations, the multi-cultural society, and ancient Native Hawaiian rituals and martial arts plus the advancing winds of war carry the reader into a complex world.
 A dramatic ocean-side fight at an ancient temple reveals the murderer and the motive.